Stock Option Plans and 401(k) Plan

 The expected term of options represents the period that our share-based compensation awards are expected to be outstanding.
 We have calculated the weighted-average expected term of the options using the simplified method as prescribed by Securities and Exchange Commission Staff Accounting Bulletins No. 107 and No. 110 (SAB No. 107 and 110).
 The utilization of SAB No. 107 and 110 is based on the lack of relevant historical option exercises and relevant historical data due to the relatively limited period during which our stock has been publicly traded on a major exchange and the historical lack of liquidity in freely-tradable shares of our common stock.
 Those factors also resulted in our decision to utilize the historical volatilities of a peer group of public companies’ stock over the expected term of the option in determining our expected volatility assumptions.
 The risk-free interest rate for periods related to the expected life of the options is based on the U.S. Treasury yield curve in effect at the time of grant.
 The expected dividend yield is zero, as we have not paid any dividends and do not anticipate paying dividends in the near future.
 We recognize the effect of forfeitures as they occur.

-At March 31, 2020, there were 6,730,162 registered shares of our common stock remaining available for grant under the 2019 Plan.
+At March 31, 2021, there were 1,843,158 registered shares of our common stock remaining available for grant under the 2019 Plan.
+Two members of our Board and certain consultants exercised options to purchase an aggregate of 355,000 shares of our common stock during the fiscal year ended March 31, 2021.
 There were no option exercises during the fiscal year ended March 31, 2020.
-Two officers and a member of our Board exercised outstanding stock options to purchase an aggregate of 29,250 shares of our common stock during the fiscal year ended March 31, 2019.

 Aggregate intrinsic value is the sum of the amount by which the fair value of the underlying common stock exceeds the aggregate exercise price of the outstanding options (in-the-money-options).
-Based on the $0.44 per share quoted closing market price of our common stock on March 31, 2020, there was no intrinsic value in any of our outstanding options at that date.
+Based on the $2.13 per share quoted closing market price of our common stock on March 31, 2021, there was approximately $12,205,000 of intrinsic value in our outstanding options at that date.

 2019 Employee Stock Purchase Plan